photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-05-06 - 18th Session.md

 Ring to cast web at will

 Tali wants to explore around and find some shit with detect magic she's just cast.

+Essek wants to look for flax, wool, or cloth

+Poogey wants to go down to the double doors the guard entered and sit and guard